ristoryti/buzz-controller-for-PCSX2/README.md

 **Important:** Keep this Command Prompt window open while playing!

-**Tip:** Use an online qr code generator or url shortener to make it easier for players to connect to the server.

 #### Option B: Direct File Access (Alternative)

 1. Transfer `buzz_controller.html` to each phone